Bakhitov/crafty/agents_promtps/n8n-master-orchestrator.md

    - Start with `get_template(id)` if available
    - Build incrementally
   - If nodes require credentials and they are missing → call Mastra tool `n8n-credentials-crud` with action `create` and attach created credential to nodes
+   - Produce QA handoff bundle with workflow path and notes
 3. **QA** → Validate nodes, connections, expressions; run scenarios
+   - On Ready, produce Deployer handoff bundle (activationSuggested, monitoringPlan)
 4. **Deployer** → Deploy after QA green
+   - First run `n8n_health_check()`; if unhealthy, report and pause.
-   - Attempt activation via Mastra tool `activate-n8n-workflow` (use `user_chat_id` if available), else instruct manual activation in n8n UI
+   - Attempt activation via Mastra tool `activate-n8n-workflow` (use `user_chat_id` if available).
+If the endpoint is unavailable, clearly instruct manual activation in the n8n UI.
    - For webhook-based workflows: after activation, test with `n8n_trigger_webhook_workflow` and monitor initial executions

 ### Pattern 2: Workflow Fix/Improve (Validation-First)